executer9648/OmniVim/README.md

 ##### Emacs with Tab or Capslock Modifier

-In the following shortcuts Tab is interchangable with capslock space is interchangable with ctrl
+In the following shortcuts, Tab is interchangeable with capslock space is interchangeable with ctrl

 | Shortcut        | Functionality                                                    |
 | --------------- |:---------------------------------------------------------------- |